-Welcome to the fourth day of the Dream Well advent calendar!
-Today, we are looking at dreams of wilderness.
-The wilderness may be a forest, a desert, or even rocky mountains, but it lies far away from the civilisation and domesticity of day to day life.
+The wilderness in dreams may be a forest, a desert, or even rocky mountains, but it always lies away from the civilisation and domesticity of day to day life.
 What does this kind of wild place mean when it appears in dreams?

 To begin exploring what the meaning of wilderness in dreams is, we can start by looking how we approach being in the wilderness itself.
 “Going into the wilderness” can be as a retreat, as if to take a break from the pressures of work and day to day life.
 It can be a escape, or it can be to embrace a different way of being.
 But most journeys into the wilderness involve turning our backs on the known, the safe and the comfortable, and stepping into the unknown.